IN THIS ARTICLE

 Cons of a two-time-close loan

-- Need to be approved twice and pay closing costs twice.
+- You need to be approved twice and pay closing costs twice.

 - If you don’t get approved for permanent financing, you could face foreclosure.